Pi4J/pi4j-template-javafx/README.md

 ## The MVC concept

-The classic Model-View-Controller concept contains in addition to the starter class at least 3 more classes.
+The classic Model-View-Controller concept contains, in addition to the starter class, at least 3 more classes.
 The interaction is clearly defined:

 ![MVC Concept](assets/mvc-concept.png)

 - _Model classes_

   - contain the complete state which is to be visualized, thus these classes are called _Presentation-Model_
-  - are completely separate to the Controller and View classes, i.e. they may not interact with those classes
+  - are completely separate to the Controller and View classes, i.e., they may not interact with those classes
 - _Controller classes_

   - define the entire functionality, i.e. the so-called actions, in the form of methods